BestTimesToVisit.com Logo

 Bucharest Metro (Metrou)

 The metro is the backbone of Bucharest's public transport, connecting most major areas and attractions efficiently.
-It's especially useful for bypassing the city's notorious traffic jams, particularly during rush hour.
+It's especially useful for avoiding traffic jams, particularly during rush hour.

-Bucharest's surface public transport network is extensive, reaching areas not covered by the metro.
-Buses are good for longer distances, while trams and trolleybuses are often more central.
+Bucharest's surface public transport network (operated by STB) is extensive and reaches areas not covered by the metro.
+Buses are generally the most common, while trams and trolleybuses offer a more scenic, albeit sometimes slower, experience.

 Ride-Sharing Apps (Uber/Bolt)

-Uber and Bolt are widely available and offer a convenient, often cost-effective way to get around, especially for groups or when carrying luggage.
-They are generally cheaper than traditional taxis.
+Uber and Bolt are widely available and offer a convenient, often affordable way to get around, especially for shorter distances or when public transport is less direct.
+They are generally more reliable than traditional taxis.

 Traditional Taxis